Montenegro

 Based on the most recent published official birth records (and Birthgap harmonisation where noted).

-- Lowest total maternal replacement (TMR) in Europe
+- Lowest total maternal rate in Europe (lowest globally)

-- Youngest average maternal age in Europe (26.3 years)
+- Average maternal age at birth youngest in Europe and globally

 Key fertility indicators — Montenegro